I am calling on all freedom-loving Canadians to grow a cannabis victory garden!

 So now we see that the cannabis legalization movement is the largest ever civil disobedience campaign in Canada’s history!
 But we’re not done yet.
 The next step must be to complete our campaign to “overgrow the government.”

-It could be years before the Liberals come up with all their new rules and regulations, permits and punishments for legal cannabis.
 Our movement has never been based on patiently waiting for politicians to grant us freedom.
 Cannabis liberation is about peaceful defiance, and standing up against unjust laws, not only with words, but with concrete action.

 So this is my rallying cry for all Canadians.
 If you love cannabis, if you love freedom, or if you just love your country, then plant some cannabis seeds this spring, and we will all reap a wonderful harvest together.